zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/virtual-server-with-custom-listener-ports.md

 ---
+docs: DOCS-1452
+doctypes:
+- concept
-title: "Configuring VirtualServer with custom HTTP and HTTPS listener ports"
+title: Configuring VirtualServer with custom HTTP and HTTPS listener ports
-description: |
-  This tutorial outlines how to configure and deploy a VirtualServer resource with custom HTTP and HTTPS listener ports.
+toc: true
 weight: 1800
-doctypes: ["concept"]
-toc: true
-docs: "DOCS-1452"
 ---

+This tutorial outlines how to configure and deploy a VirtualServer resource with custom HTTP and HTTPS listener ports.

 ## Configuring a VirtualServer with custom HTTP and HTTPS listener ports.

 VirtualServer can explicitly define custom HTTP and HTTPS listener ports using the `spec.listener.http` and `spec.listener.https` fields.